andreaselia/laravel-api-to-postman/README.md

 - `structured` - If you want folders to be generated based on route names.
 - `base_url` - The base URL for all of your endpoints.
 - `auth_middleware` - The middleware which wraps your authenticated API routes.
+- `headers` - The headers applied to all routes within the collection.
 - `enable_formdata` - Determines whether or not form data should be handled.
 - `formdata` - The key/values to requests for form data dummy information.